shinzonetwork/indexer/README.md

 - Follow structured logging patterns with context
 - Include retry logic based on error types
 - Write tests that work with the global logger
-- Update ERROR_HANDLING_AUDIT.md for significant changes
+- Document significant error handling changes in commit messages

 ## License